zuai-logo

 Gravitational mass relates to the force of attraction between two objects with mass.

-The net gravitational force on an object inside the shell is zero.
+The gravitational force exerted on an object by a celestial body.